Do you want a personalised training plan that helps you achieve your goals?

 All good training plans use different types of sessions.

-By using different sessions you will improve weaknesses, build on strengths and keep your training fresh.
+By mixing things up you will improve weaknesses, build on strengths and keep your training fresh.

 Different types of workout could include: